 Which service provider is the more affordable?
 How “judgmental” are these providers?

+This Author (AW) may only speak for from his own N=1 experiences.
 If cost is the outmost concern, I-screen is perhaps potentially the more affordable.
 They appear to be more frequently affiliated with intermittent discount offering.
 Groupon®, Cudo®, to name a few.
 Further, I-Screen appears to be well-designed, with both user-centric overall experience and branding delivered in mind.

 In the case for I-Screen, individuals are provided with a questionnaire panel on which these are used for the practitioner to “recommend next steps” or for “for more comprehensive feedback“.